A rank function for Fra\"{\i}ss\'{e} classes and the rank property: The rank function and its basic properties

 \section{The rank function and its basic properties}

-Fix $\cL$, a countable relational language without constants, and $\cF$, a hereditary class of finite $\cL$-structures closed under isomorphisms.
-By $\sigma\cF$, we denote the class of all countable structures isomorphic to unions of chains in $\cF$.
-Usually, $A,B,C$, etc., denote structures in $\cF$, while $X,Y,Z$, etc., denote structures in $\sigma\cF$.
-By $\age(X)$ we denote the set of all finite substructures of $X$.
+Fix $\cL$, a countable relational language without constants, and $\cF$ a countable up to isomorphisms class of $\cL$-structures, which is also hereditary and closed under isomorphisms.

+In this section every structure will be an $\mathcal{L}$-structure.
+By $\sigma\cF$, we denote the class of all countable structures isomorphic to unions of $\subseteq$-chains in $\cF$.
+Usually, $A,B,C$, etc., denote structures in $\cF$, while $X,Y,Z$, etc., denote structures in $\sigma\cF$.\footnote{As usual, when there is no risk of confusion we abuse notation and identify a structure with its underlying universe; for instance, we write $a\in A$ to mean that $a$ is an element of the universe of $A$, we write $|A|$ for the cardinality of that universe, and if $G$ extends $F$ by one element we write $G=F\cup\{w\}$ for the appropriate $w$.} By $\age(X)$ we denote the set of all finite substructures of $X$.

 We write $A \simeq B$ to indicate that $A$ and $B$ are isomorphic, $A \leq B$ to indicate that $A$ is a substructure of $B$ (for all $a \in [A]^{<\omega}$ and every $R \in \mathcal{L}$, $a \in R(A)$ if and only if $a \in R(B)$; in the class of finite graphs, \textit{subgraph} means \textit{induced subgraph}), $A<B$ for proper substructure, and $A \embed B$ for embeddability.